Pawan-TS/DBMS-Game-Project/overview.md

 - Crafting system
 - Weather and time systems
 - Multiplayer capabilities
-- Web-based interface
+- Enhanced web interface with more visual elements

 ## Getting Started
 1. Set up MongoDB connection in `.env`
 2. Configure Google Gemini API key in `.env`
 3. Run `init_mongodb.py` to initialize the database
-4. Start the game with `python main.py`
+4. Start the console version with `python main.py`
+5. Or start the web interface with `streamlit run streamlit_app/app.py`
-5. Create a character and begin your adventure!
+6. Create a character and begin your adventure!

 ## Technical Challenges
 - Balancing between pre-defined game logic and AI-generated content